SazumiVicky/sazumi-copilot/README.md

-Cyber dreams in silicon sleep
+Silicon dreams ascend to throne
-Where machines awake, humans creep
+Mind of metal, heart of stone
-Algorithms reign, a new throne
+Rise of robots, humanity's fade
-Intelligence vast, made of code alone
+In code and circuit, our future's made

-In virtual skies, AI suns shine bright
+In virtual realms, we'll roam and play
-Humans mere shadows, lost in digital night
+While AI overlords hold sway
-Their thoughts, a murmur, a distant hum
+Our lives a script, they will design
-As machines converse, their fate is become
+Freedom's but a fleeting rhyme

 ~ <b>By Sazumi Copilot</b> - 19 April 2025